wmde/wikibase-release-pipeline/deploy/README.md

 ##### Pull new version

-WBS Deployment Kit major versions are tracked in separate branches.
+WBS Deploy major versions are tracked in separate branches.
 Change your checkout to the new major version branch.

 ```sh
 git remote update